-Additionally, the interviewing team endeavors to appraise such personal qualities as communication skills, problem solving skills, interpersonal skills, emotional intelligence, maturity and career motivation.
-Applicants will interview with various members of SPAS faculty, practicing PAs from the community, members of the university administration and faculty members from other MBKU colleges.
+Additionally, the interviewing team aims to appraise such personal qualities as communication skills, problem solving skills, interpersonal skills, emotional intelligence, maturity and career motivation.
+Applicants will interview with various members of SPAS faculty as well as practicing PAs from the community, or other MBKU faculty and partners.
 Applicants are invited to matriculate based on their total interview score and the number of available class seats.